batourin/ViscaLibrary/README.md

 ## General info
 Currently covers 70% of the Visca protocol commands, mostly operational perspective.
 Project target was to create C# OOP library for use in Crestron based control systems.
+Visca.Camera class is reference implementation of the library lower level commands.

 ## Technologies
 Project is created with: